IBM-Cloud/bluetag/README.md

 * The bluetag-frontend project is structured to work with Cordova and is written using HTML5 and javascript.

 * To test the code locally from the bluetag-frontend/www directory run the following command to download the gulp node modules.
-If you don't have npm installed, you can install it by following the instructions at https://docs.npmjs.com/getting-started/installing-node
+If you don't have npm installed, you can install it by following the instructions at https://docs.npmjs.com/getting-started/installing-node.  npm will download some gulp modules that have some OS specific prereqs.
+Please visit the installation section at https://github.com/nodejs/node-gyp and install the OS specific prereqs before running the npm command below.

    ```
    npm install